Cyber Storm IX: National Cyber Exercise

 Strengthening Cybersecurity Preparedness

 Today’s dynamic cyber threat environment requires constant reassessment of our nation’s cyber incident response capabilities.
-Cyber Storm IX will examine all aspects of cyber incident response by depicting a coordinated cyberattack impacting critical infrastructure system confidentiality, integrity, and availability.
-Organizations will evaluate internal cyber incident response plans, while coordinating with those at the federal, state, local, and private sector levels.
-Throughout the exercise lifecycle, participants work together to identify applicable strengths and weaknesses, and ultimately find solutions to strengthen their cybersecurity preparedness.
+Cyber Storm IX examined all aspects of cyber incident response by depicting a coordinated cyberattack impacting critical infrastructure system confidentiality, integrity, and availability.
+Organizations evaluated internal cyber incident response plans, while coordinating with those at the federal, state, local, and private sector levels.
+Throughout the exercise lifecycle, participants worked together to identify applicable strengths and weaknesses, and ultimately find solutions to strengthen their cybersecurity preparedness.

 Cyber Storm IX Quick Facts